RepentantGopher/tnt-kafka/README.md

 =========
 Full featured high performance kafka library for Tarantool based on [librdkafka](https://github.com/edenhill/librdkafka).

-Can produce more then 80k messages per second and consume more then 130k messages per second.
+Can produce more then 150k messages per second and consume more then 140k messages per second.

-Library was tested with librdkafka v0.11.5

 # Features
 * Kafka producer and consumer implementations.